 Halloween baking and crafting fun

 Autumn half term is looming and the days are getting shorter.
-Activities for kids are always tricky as winter approaches, so we’ve put together some fun, festive ideas to enjoy at home together!
+Activities for kids are always tricky as winter approaches, rainy days make even the most inspired parents grimace!

 Halloween recipes for half term

 Half term baking activities are a fantastic way to spend a rainy day.
 We have created some terrifyingly scrummy new recipes with a fun Halloween baking twist that will bring a smile to any rainy day.
 If you can’t get out and about, make some Chocolate Fudge Devil cakes for the family to enjoy...